Ali Naajih: Club career

+In 2023, Naajih Joined Maziya S&RC on loan for the 2023 Dhivehi Premier League season and AFC Cup.
+During his loan spell, Maziya S&RC won the 2023 Dhivehi Premier League title.

+In 2025, Naajih Joined New Radiant on a temporary release from United Victory to participate in the Maldives League Cup, Following the conclusion of the tournament, he returned to United Victory and rejoined the squad for the 2025-26 Dhivehi Premier League season.

 International career

-Naajih was first called up to the Maldives U23 National Football Team in February 2019, for the 220 AFC U-23 Championship qualification in Saudi Arabia.
-He was also included in the squad of Maldives U23 National Football Team for the 2019 South Asian Games in Nepal.
+Naajih was first called up to the Maldives U23 National Football Team in February 2019, for the 220 AFC U-23 Championship qualification tournament held in Saudi Arabia.
+He was also included in the Maldives U23 National Football Team Squad for the 2019 South Asian Games in Nepal.

-He made his international debut on 25 October 2021, in a 4–0 defeat against Iraq national under-23 football team for the 2022 AFC U-23 Asian Cup qualification in Bahrain.
+He made his international debut for the Maldives U23 National Football Team on 25 October 2021, in a 4–0 defeat against Iraq national under-23 football team During the 2022 AFC U-23 Asian Cup qualification in Bahrain.

-His debut for the Maldives national football team was made on 9 November 2021 against Sri Lanka national football team in the 2021 Four Nations Football Tournament, a friendly tournament held in Sri Lanka.
+Naajih made his debut for the Maldives national football team on 9 November 2021 against Sri Lanka national football team in the 2021 Four Nations Football Tournament, a friendly tournament held in Sri Lanka.